10UWP/The-UWP-Tools-List/README.md

 Libraries that may support UWP specific features.

-[IpatovUWP](https://github.com/Opiumtm/IpatovUWP) UWP common use helper libraries such as util code for DataBinding.
-New, is a Markup rendering engine based on Direct2D instead of XAML tree manipulations.
-[Nuget: Ipatov.MarkupRender](https://www.nuget.org/packages/Ipatov.MarkupRender/) First public release is very simplistic and not feature rich, but most important feature of this library is very high performance.

 [Groves](https://github.com/tomzorz/Groves) A UWP library by the author of the [Awesome UWP resources list](https://github.com/tomzorz/awesome-uwp)